Choklate: Seattle's Soulful Powerhouse Blending Jazz, R&B, and Hip-Hop on Stages Coast to Coast

 How has the Seattle music scene shaped you as an artist?

-Common Sense Studios, Jambalaya, finding out I had a voice next to Reggie Watts, KEXP, Beyond Reality, Kuddie, Vitamin D, Jake One, The Triple Door, and my absolute favorite musicians under the sun that live here and run the scene to name a few insanely impactful eras, experiences and connections in my creative life... and all those people and moments have raised me…creatively.
+Common Sense Studios, Kuddie Fresh, the Jambalaya years, and discovering my voice live next to Reggie Watts, Vitamin D, and Beyond Reality.
+The Triple Door era—what a time!
+My absolute favorite music professionals and musicians under the sun who live here and run the scene were part of those insanely impactful eras, experiences, and connections in my creative life.
+All those people and moments raised me creatively.

 You've worked with diverse artists, from Boom Bap Project to Moby to Drake to Vitamin D. How have these collaborations influenced your music and growth?